Ride Etiquette

 3. On the Ride

 Ride together, club rides are not races!
-We ride at a steady, sustainable pace andregroup after climbs.
+We ride at a steady, sustainable pace and regroup after climbs, tricky descents and at junctions.
+Be prepared to ride slightly slower than normal to keep the group together (i.e. don’t go off the front continually).

-Slow down for horses.
+Slow down and always give priority to horses.
 Call ahead “coming by”.
 Single out, avoid squeaky brakes and loud freewheels.

 Where possible, traverse junctions as a group (e.g. crossing a main road together).
 Move off together.